About St. John

 What's Included in Your Vacation Villa

 At your villa, we supply all your bed linens, towels and beach towels.
 All homes are equipped with full kitchens and we stock paper towels, toilet paper, dish and dishwasher detergent.
 We also provide a complimentary basket of treats to welcome you.
-All of our homes have cable TV, DVD, CD players, coolers, beach chairs, beach towels and alarm clocks.
-Hair dryers are not provided.
+All of our homes have TV, coolers, beach chairs, beach towels and hair dryers.

 St John Activities and Watersports